Elden Emblem (WIP - 20ish Chapters, playable up to Leyndell/Morgott)

 • Sellen: Visit the shack guarded by a Pumpkinhead with a character who has at least 7 Mag in Limgrave East.

 • Millicent: Talk to Gowry in Sellia while holding the Broken Needle obtained by defeating O’Neill in Caelid.
 Gowry will then turn the Broken Needle to an Unalloyed Needle.
 Then talk to Millicent with a unit holding the Unalloyed Needle.
 This will cure her from her illness and she will join.
-Must be quick so that you can get to her before she dies of Scarlet Rot (however, if she does die, I’m pretty sure she will respawn if you try the map again).
+Must be quick so that you can get to her before she dies of Scarlet Rot.

 • Gostoc in Stormveil 1 is not recruitable, however there are different ways you can decide to interact with him.
 If you take the left path and he is alive, he will take 100 runes from you every turn.
 Also, if Gostoc is alive, going into the room with the chest and the knight will trap your unit inside until another unit waits by the door.
 If you attack Gostoc, he will open the central door and become hostile.
 If you kill Gostoc, you will not lose runes every turn or get trapped in the room.
 However, if you clear the map without killing Gostoc, he will reward you with 3000 runes after defeating Godrick.